Tianjin Nankai High School

 Tianjin Nankai High School (天津南开中学) is a college-preparatory high school in Tianjin, China.
 This is the original Nankai High School, and it is often referred to as Nankai High School in Tianjin to differentiate it from Chongqing Nankai Middle School, its sister school in Chongqing.
-Nankai is notable as one of the first modern secondary schools in China, and boasts several of the most notable men in modern Chinese history as its alumni.
+Nankai was one of the first modern secondary schools in China and boasts several of the important figures of modern Chinese history as its alumni.
 The main campus is located at 22 Nankai 4th Rd in Nankai District.
-The other two campuses are in Sino-Singapore Tianjin Eco-city and Haihe Jiaoyu Yuanqu, Tianjin.
+The other two campuses are in Sino-Singapore Tianjin Eco-City and Haihe Jiaoyu Yuanqu, Tianjin.

 History

 Nankai High School was founded in 1904 by Yan Xiu (also known as Yan Fansun).
 Nankai was originally a private school, featuring a western-style college-preparatory curricula instead of a traditional Confucian curriculum.
 It was the first school in the Nankai Family of Schools.
-This system would latter be expanded to include Nankai University in 1919.
+This system would later be expanded to include Nankai University in 1919.
 Nankai University would become one of China's most prestigious universities.